-I have written many articles about this topic, and also a book titled, ‘Strengthen Your Willpower and Self Discipline’, which helps building inner strength, willpower and self-discipline, so necessary to combat and stop procrastination.
+I have written many articles about this topic, and also a book titled, ‘Build up Strong Willpower and Self Discipline’, which helps building inner strength, willpower and self-discipline, so necessary to combat and stop procrastination.

 Willpower and self-discipline would enable you, not only to overcome procrastination, but also to overcome laziness and other negative habits, as well as to become more assertive and confident.

 Some people have problems starting on tasks, not sure where to begin, especially when the task is too big.

 Others, have a lot of trouble tackling uncomfortable situations, and therefore, put it off.

-The 15-minutes method is a good solution to the problem.
+The 15-minutes method is a good solution to the problem of procrastination.

-- All you do is to promise yourself to work on a task for 15 minutes, no longer.
+- All you need to do is to promise yourself to work on a task for 15 minutes, no longer.

 - Once you have devoted those 15 minutes you can take a break or do something you enjoy doing.

 - You need to be completely focused on your task during those 15 minutes.
-Don’t do anything else, and don’t let anything distract you.
+Don’t do anything else, and don’t let anything distract your attention.

 - To make it even easier, clear your mind of other tasks, just forget them during these 15 minutes./li>

 As you can see, this is an easy way to break procrastination.
 You just got to work for 15 minutes, and therefore, big tasks don’t seem formidable and intimidating anymore.